codypiersall/vismap/README.md

 of the data in meters, relative to a specific latitude and longitude.

-When you are using these transforms, make sure you **always remember to add the visual to the corect scene**, otherwise the data will not show up and it will probably be confusing.
+When you are using these transforms, make sure you **always remember to add the visual to the correct scene**, otherwise the data will not show up and it will probably be confusing.